MohamDahALU/alu-scripting/regular_expressions/README.md

-# This is a repository for Regular expression Project.
+# This is a directory for Regular expression Project.